The Jews have a saying that “Christianity is like the Mormonism of Judaism.” This claim is based upon the following premises:

 - VERSE 10 IN THE JEWISH BIBLE: “And the Lord wished to crush him, He made him ill; if his soul makes itself restitution, he shall see children, he shall prolong his days, and God’s purpose shall prosper in his hand.”

-Jewish Rabbis say the word “zera” for “children” or “seed” in this passage cannot refer to metaphysical “seed” (or believers), yet zera’ is used of metaphysical “seed” elsewhere in Scripture.
+Jewish Rabbis say the word “zera” for “children” or “seed” in this passage cannot refer to metaphorical “seed” (or believers), yet zera’ is used of metaphorical “seed” elsewhere in Scripture.
 Example: Isaiah 57:4: “Are you not children of transgression, seed of falsehood?”
 See more examples here: Isaiah 53 – Is offspring (zera’) literal or metaphorical? – http://www.isaiah53.com/main/forum/viewtopic.php?t=277

 Notice that whenever Jewish Rabbis preach on Isaiah 53, they completely overlook these statements in the passage.
 Ignoring whole sections of this passage because their interpretations cannot account for these very clear statements that argue for an individual Messiah, not the nation of Israel, only indicates that the Jewish interpretation is wrong.

 POINT 7.
 Misquotations of Old Testament verses to support Christian teachings are just Like Mormonism’s addition to the Scriptures.

 COUNTER POINT 7: If these verses have support in the LXX which was completed well before Jesus was born, how can these changes be the results of the NT writers twisting the Scriptures that were already in existence?
 See 10 Archeological proofs the Septuagint Tanakh was translated by Jews before 150 BC – 150 BC: Completion of Greek Tanakh (Gen – Malachi)